void-linux/void-runit/README.md

     $ ls /etc/runit/runsvdir

-To enable and start a service:
+To enable and start a service into the "current" runlevel:

-    $ ln -s /etc/sv/<service> /var/service
+    $ ln -s /etc/sv/<service> /etc/runit/runsvdir/current

 To disable and remove a service:

-    $ rm -f /var/service/<service>
+    $ rm -f /etc/runit/runsvdir/current/<service>

-Feel free to send patches and contribute with improvments and/or new services!
+Feel free to send patches and contribute with improvements and/or new services!